Small communities get funds for drought relief

 According to a release issued by DWR, the Small Community Drought Relief program is designed to provide technical and financial assistance to small communities impacted by the current drought.

 After a first round of projects totaling $25 million was awarded last month, DWR continues to work with the State Water Resource Control Board to identify projects for funding.
-This time, around 15 projects have been selected to receive part of the allotted $28 million in funding including River Highlands/Gold Village in Yuba County and the city of Orland, according to the release.
+This time around, 15 projects have been selected to receive part of the allotted $28 million in funding including the city of Orland and Glenn County, according to the release.
 Eleven of the projects chosen have also been identified as disadvantaged communities.

-“One hundred private domestic wells have been reported as dry or at risk in and around the city of Orland, with more being identified weekly,” the release said.
-“Since many residents lack financial resources to repair their wells, construct new wells, or connect to the city system, the state will provide $7,735,000 to construct a new municipal well and expand the water distribution system to provide connections to rural residents.”
+“One hundred private domestic wells have been reported as dry or at risk in and around the City of Orland, with more being identified weekly,” read the release.
+“Since many residents lack financial resources to repair their wells, construct new wells, or connect to the city system, the State will provide $7,735,000 to construct a new municipal well and expand the water distribution system to provide connections to rural residents.”

 The awards will also establish county-wide hauled and bottle water programs in Glenn and Mendocino counties to provide immediate potable water supply to residents who have run out of water due to drought, according to the release.